 Kalalau Trail: A Truly Epic Backpacking Trip in Hawaii

-The Kalalau Trail is one of the most dangerous treks in America, with a 22-mile hike starting at sea level and reaching a maximum of 800 feet.
+On Kauai’s north shore, the Kalalau Trail is one of the most dangerous treks in America, with a 22-mile hike starting at sea level and reaching a maximum of 800 feet.

-The entire Kalalau trail will take you up to 5,000 feet in height
+The entire Kalalau trail will take you up to 5,000 feet in height.

 The trailhead is juxtaposed with a local beach, so being unable to find a parking space sounded as absurd as finding a place to park.